Kim Eslinger

 Mississippi River Portal

-• Crews continue excavating soils above the storm sewer tunnel and grouting near the existing retaining wall at the Mississippi River portal site.
-Crews will continue stabilizing the slope through February.
+• Crews continue excavating soils above the storm sewer tunnel and grouting near the existing retaining wall at the Mississippi River portal site through April 2022.
+Work will resume fall 2022.

 • The parking lot near Portland Ave and W River Pkwy remains open.